MindGames: Targeting Theory of Mind in Large Language Models with Dynamic Epistemic Modal Logic: Experiments

 \subsection{Scaling experiments}

 We conduct zero-shot experiments and few-shots with a range of language models.
+We use standard prompting to follow \citet{kosinski2023theory} setup.
 We use the \texttt{lm-eval-harness} software \citep{eval-harness} to measure whether a language model perplexity favors the correct reasoning in a multiple-choice setting, with a natural language inference prompt from \citet{gpt3}: \textit{\textsc{<Premise>} Question: \textsc{<Hypothesis>} True or False ?"} with two possible continuation choices, \textit{True} and \textit{False}.
 We evaluate two families of language models:

+\paragraph{Human evaluation} We present 50 test samples per setup to two NLP researchers only instructed to perform entailment detection.
+Inter-annotator agreement is 0.89, and average accuracy is $94\%$\footnote{Most errors arose from failing to distinguish between \textit{know whether} and \textit{know that}.}.

 \paragraph{Pythia language models} We select the Pythia \citep{biderman2023pythia} language models for our open-source scaling experiments.
 We use the checkpoints trained on the deduplicated corpus (\texttt{deduped}) with checkpoint sizes of 70M, 160M, 410M, 1B, 1.4B, 2.8B, and 6.9B.